zyv/zyv.github.io/_posts/2011-05-19-sftp-only-users-on-rhel-centos-5.md

     CTRL+D

+It is important to turn off the use of PAM for authentication in which case `sshd-sftponly` will fall back to reading `/etc/passwd` and `/etc/shadow`, instead of using the pluggable authentication module definitions for authentication sources and methods.
+Otherwise, one would need to provide an additional PAM configuration file basing upon `/etc/pam.d/sshd` as a template for `sshd-sftponly`, however, it is clearly an overkill if no advanced authentication scheme (e.g. against LDAP) is required.

-Then, create a link to the `sshd` binary, register and start the service:
+Then, one needs to create a link to the `sshd` binary, register and start the service:

     root@box # ln -s /usr/sbin/sshd /usr/sbin/sshd-sftponly
     root@box # chkconfig --add sshd-sftponly